Bumbershoot’s future unclear as lead producer AEG reportedly steps away from ailing music festival

 For the past five years, AEG has sublicensed the festival from One Reel, the local arts organization that had independently produced Bumbershoot since 1995, although its involvement traces back to the 1970s.
 That agreement was set to expire at the end of the year and, weeks before this year’s festival was set to take place, an AEG official told The Seattle Times that negotiations on a new deal were ongoing.
 AEG Pacific Northwest Vice President Rob Thomas did not immediately respond to messages seeking comment Saturday morning.

-Prior to this year’s lineup announcement, a Seattle Center spokesperson had stated that One Reel and Bumbershoot had indicated they were interested in another five-year deal, saying negotiations would pick up after the announcement.
-Though it’s unclear whether it impacted AEG’s decision to cut ties with the festival, the coming months proved to be a bit of a rollercoaster.
-The lineup arrived several weeks late as organizers worked through “some changes in that lineup,” Thomas said at the time.
+Prior to this year’s lineup announcement, a Seattle Center spokesperson said One Reel and Bumbershoot had indicated they were interested in another five-year deal and that negotiations would pick up after the announcement.
+Though it’s unclear whether it affected AEG’s decision to cut ties with the festival, the following months proved to be a bit of a roller coaster.
+The lineup arrived several weeks late, as organizers worked through “some changes in that lineup,” Thomas said at the time.
 One of this year’s top draws, Lizzo, bowed out at the last minute over health issues.
 And on the second night of the festival a barricade collapse sent four people to the hospital with minor injuries.

 The music festival market across the country has been increasingly rocky and Seattle is no exception.
 Within the last year and a half, Sasquatch and Upstream festivals have folded, and End of the Rainbow — Live Nation’s first attempt to fill Sasquatch’s Memorial Day weekend void — failed to launch amid lagging ticket sales.